React Native vs Flutter 2026 — An Honest Comparison

 CommunityMassiveRapidly growing

-React Native’s advantage: the npm ecosystem is enormous.
-You can use virtually any JS library.
-The downside: package quality varies wildly, and native module compatibility with the New Architecture isn’t always guaranteed.
+React Native's advantage: the npm ecosystem is enormous.
+You can use almost any JS library.
+The downside: package quality varies wildly, and native module compatibility with the New Architecture is not always guaranteed.

-Flutter’s advantage: pub.dev packages are generally better quality and better maintained.
-The downside: fewer packages available, and sometimes you need to write your own plugin.
+Flutter's advantage: pub.dev packages are generally better quality and better maintained.
+The downside: fewer packages, and sometimes you need to write your own plugin.

-Flutter’s widget system lets you build anything.
-Material Design 3, Cupertino style, or completely custom design - Flutter has no limits.
+Flutter's widget system lets you build anything: Material Design 3, Cupertino, or completely custom.
 For custom animations, custom paint, and complex UI elements, Flutter is clearly stronger.

-React Native uses the platform’s own UI components.
-This means your app automatically looks and behaves natively.
-If platform-conformant appearance matters (e.g., enterprise app), this is an advantage.
+React Native uses the platform's native UI components, so the app automatically looks and behaves natively.
+If platform-conformant appearance matters (e.g. enterprise app), this is an advantage.
 If you want custom design, it takes more work.

-• React Native developers: Easier to find because any JavaScript/TypeScript developer can transition relatively quickly.
+• React Native developers: easier to find — any JS / TS developer can transition quickly.
 There are more JS developers on the market.

 React Native